NixOS/nix.dev/source/tutorials/nix-language.md

 #### Paths

-Whenever a file system path is rendered to a character string with [antiquotation](antiquotation), the contents of that file are copied to a special location in the file system, the *Nix store*.
+Whenever a file system path is rendered to a character string with [antiquotation](antiquotation), the contents of that file are copied to a special location in the file system, the *Nix store*, as a side effect.

 The evaluated string then contains the Nix store path assigned to that file.